top of page

 What is counselling?

-By talking things through, counselling can help you understand your feelings better, notice patterns in how you think or behave, and find new ways to cope with challenges.
-For some people, simply being listened to can bring relief and a sense of clarity.
-For others, counselling can lead to deeper personal change over time.
-Overall, counselling aims to support emotional wellbeing, self-understanding, and help you move forward in a healthier, more positive way.
+By talking things through together, I can help you understand your feelings more clearly, notice patterns in how you think or behave, and explore new ways to cope with challenges.
+For some people, simply being listened to brings a sense of relief and clarity.
+For others, counselling can support deeper personal change over time.
+My aim is to support your emotional wellbeing, develop your self-understanding, and help you move forward in a healthier, more positive way.

-Talking itself can be very helpful because it meets some basic human needs:
+Talking itself can be very powerful because it meets some basic human needs:

-Making sense of feelings: Putting emotions into words can make them feel less overwhelming and easier to manage.
+• Making sense of feelings: When you put emotions into words, they can feel less overwhelming and easier to manage.

-Seeing things differently: Talking through problems can help you step back and look at situations from a new angle, rather than feeling stuck inside them.
+• Seeing things differently: Talking things through can help you step back and view situations from a new perspective, rather than feeling stuck within them.

-Finding ways forward: Speaking out loud can help organise your thoughts, clear confusion, and explore possible next steps with support.
+• Finding ways forward: Speaking out loud can help organise your thoughts, reduce confusion, and explore possible next steps with support.

 Does a counsellor give advice?

-Counsellors do not usually give advice in the sense of telling someone what they should or should not do.
-Instead, counselling is about helping you explore your own thoughts, feelings, and options so you can make decisions that feel right for you.
+I do not usually give advice in the sense of telling you what you should or should not do.
+Instead, my approach to counselling is to help you explore your own thoughts, feelings, and options so that you can make decisions that feel right for you.

-Rather than offering answers or solutions, a counsellor will aim to:
+Rather than offering answers or solutions, I aim to:

-This approach respects your independence and recognises that you know your own life best.
-The counsellor’s role is to support you, not to direct you.
+I believe this approach respects your independence and recognises that you know your own life best.
+My role is to support you, not to direct you.

 How are counselling sessions structured and what commitment is involved?